Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Discussion and Future Work

 \section{Discussion and Future Work}

-In summary, our results demonstrate that the robustness gained by data amplification only applies to the specific transformations used during training of the model, that state-of-the-art ML techniques still over-fit to the label-unrelated features introduced by semantic preserving transformations during training, and that they are not able to generalize to a modified setting, in which they have to distinguish between vulnerabilities and their patches.
+In summary, our results demonstrate that state-of-the-art ML4VD techniques overfit to the label-unrelated features that are introduced by semantic preserving transformations during training and that ML4VD techniques are not able to generalize to a modified setting, in which they have to distinguish between vulnerabilities and their patches.

-\textbf{Over-fitting} of learned models is a well-known problem in the machine learning research field \cite{overfitting_overview, overfitting_1995}.
-The degree of over-fitting for a specific machine learning model is usually measured as the gap in score quantified by a chosen performance metric between the training dataset and a held-out test dataset.
-Our proposed \autoref{alg:methodology_1} is a novel way to measure over-fitting of ML techniques for vulnerability detection, that goes beyond the performance gap between training and testing datasets in a standard evaluation setup, and can even detect over-fitting if there is no gap in the standard setup at all.
-There are several common strategies to reduce over-fitting in the standard evaluation setup, e.g. early-stopping, dropout or large pre-training datasets \cite{overfitting_overview}, which are already integrated in the ML techniques that we used in our experiments.
-However, our experiments demonstrate that the techniques are still severely over-fitting to label-unrelated features introduced by semantic preserving transformations during training data amplification.
-Finding ways to robustify ML techniques without or with minimal over-fitting will be a central challenge of the machine learning for vulnerability detection research area.
-We hope that our proposed algorithms can be used to understand the problem, to develop new approaches and to track the progress in this direction.
+\textbf{Overfitting} of learned models is a well-known problem in the machine learning research field \cite{overfitting_overview, overfitting_1995}.
+However, as shown in our experiments, the traditional approach to evaluating ML4VD techniques often fails to detect overfitting to label-unrelated features in the training data.
+Our proposed \autoref{alg:methodology_1} is a novel way to measure overfitting of ML4VD techniques, that goes beyond the traditional approach, and can even detect overfitting if there is no gap in the standard setup at all.
+There are several common strategies to reduce overfitting in the standard evaluation setup, e.g. early-stopping, dropout, or large pre-training datasets \cite{overfitting_overview}, which are already integrated in the ML4VD techniques that we used in our experiments.
+However, our experiments demonstrate that the techniques are still severely overfitting to label-unrelated features introduced by semantic preserving transformations during training data augmentation.
+Finding ways to robustify ML4VD techniques without or with minimal overfitting will be a central challenge of the machine learning for vulnerability detection research area.
+We hope that our proposed algorithms can be used to understand the problem, to develop new approaches, and to track the progress in this direction.